 How to Spot a Scam

-How to Protect Yourself
+Strategies to Protect Yourself

-In case you become suspicious of a rental listing, there are steps you can take to protect yourself from being scammed.
+If you become suspicious of a rental listing, there are steps you can take to protect yourself from being scammed.

-- If that checks out, ask for a copy of the lease terms in writing and read it carefully.
-It should spell out all rental payments, fees, and responsibilities.
+- If that checks out, ask for a copy of the lease terms in writing and read it It should spell out all rental payments, fees, and responsibilities.

 - Never send anyone money by wire transfer or send money for a rental to an overseas address.
 Both are clear signs of a scam, and chances are very high that you will never get that money back, even if you report the theft.

-Finally, if you happen to discover a rental listing scam, you should contact the website where the ad was posted and report it to the Federal Trade Commission (FTC).
+Finally, if you discover a rental listing scam, you should contact the website where the ad was posted and report it to the Federal Trade Commission (FTC).
 If you have become the target of a scam, it’s also important to report it to your local police.

-You can avoid becoming the victim of a rental listing scam altogether by working with Real Property Management East Cobb.
-As a professional property manager, we can inform you about upcoming listings that have been verified through the proper channels.
-Contact us online or give us a call at 770-622-5657 if you’re looking for a great rental in Acworth.
+While scammers are out there, the best way to avoid being a victim is by working with Real Property Management East Cobb.
+As professional property managers, we can inform you about upcoming listings verified through the proper channels.
+View our listings online if you’re looking for a great rental in Acworth.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.